ac1dmarv3l/orm_practice/README.md

 ---

-This repository provides a lightweight and flexible Docker template for PHP web development with Nginx as the web server.
+This repository provides a lightweight and flexible Docker template for local PHP web development with Nginx as the web server.
 It's tailored for developers who value simplicity and performance while adhering to modern containerization best practices.

 Features: